Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation: Results and Discussion

 \subsection{Variable probe vehicle penetration rates}

-To conclude our evaluation of the CNN model's performance, we investigate the effect of increasing the PV penetration rate beyond $5\%$.
-We train six separate models using data with specific penetration rates: $10\%, ~20\%, ~\dots, ~70\%$.
-The respective input PV trajectory data are generated in the same way as the $5\%$ data, as explained in Sec.~\ref{sec3} B. The average RMSE results for these models (along with the original $5\%$ model) are shown in Fig.~\ref{fig:probe_res}(a) (labeled \textit{probe specific models}).
-As expected, the RMSE decreases with higher penetration rates.
-However, it is interesting to note that these probe specific models are not trivially generalizable to handle penetration rates other than what they were trained on, i.e., the models are penetration rate dependent.
-This is demonstrated further in Fig.~\ref{fig:probe_res}(a), where we have tested the model trained on $5\%$ PV penetration with higher penetration rates (labeled \textit{5\% probe model}) and vice-versa with the model trained on $70\%$ PV penetration (labeled \textit{$70\%$ probe model}).
-It is clear that these probe specific models perform well only in their domain.
-This is because of the unconstrained latent space representation while training the CNN models, and is inevitable in any data driven models unless physical constraints are imposed.
+To conclude our evaluation of the CNN model's performance, we investigate the effect of changing the PV penetration rate.
+We train six separate models using data consisting of specific PV penetration rates $10\%, ~20\%, ~\dots, ~70\%$ respectively (in addition to the \textit{5\% probe model} discussed so far in this paper).
+The input-output pairs for training are generated in the same way as explained in Sec.~\ref{sec3} B. Each of these \textit{probe specific models} is evaluated using testing data which has a corresponding PV penetration rate to the respective model.
+The average test RMSE results are shown in Fig.~\ref{fig:probe_res}(a) (labeled "probe specific model").
+As expected, the RMSE decreases with higher PV penetration rates.

+However, we find that these probe specific models are not trivially generalizable to handle penetration rates other than what they were trained on, i.e., the models are penetration rate dependent.
+We demonstrate this by evaluating the performance of the two extreme probe specific models (i.e. the $5\%$ probe model and the $70\%$ probe model) on testing data across the whole range of PV penetration rates.
+It is clear that these probe specific models perform well only in/near their training domain.
+This could be due to the unconstrained latent space representation while training the CNN models, and is inevitable in any data driven models unless physical constraints are imposed.

 The actual PV penetration rate depends on the prevailing traffic demand on the freeway, which is hard to measure in practice.
-We aim for an estimation model that performs well irrespective of the penetration rate.
-Therefore, we test three methods to handle varying penetration rates.
-The first two methods are brute force approaches, which consist of training the CNN model on a dataset containing the whole range of PV penetrations $5\%, ~10\%, ~20\%, ~\dots, ~70\%$.
+We aim for an estimation model that performs well irrespective of the PV penetration rate.
+In other words, we want an estimation model that doesn't require prior knowledge of the PV penetration rate.
+Therefore, we test three methods to handle varying PV penetration rates.
+The first two methods are brute force approaches, which consist of training the CNN model on a dataset containing the whole range of PV penetration rates $5\%, ~10\%, ~20\%, ~\dots, ~70\%$.
 The third method is to use an ensemble CNN model.
 The RMSE results from these models are compared in Fig.~\ref{fig:probe_res}(b).